 The Title IX Coordinator will inform the complainant before starting an investigation.
 The complainant may request that an investigation not be undertaken.
 The Title IX Coordinator will consider such a request in light of the School's commitment to provide a safe and non-discriminatory environment for all students.
 If the Title IX Coordinator determines not to investigate, she will notify the complainant in writing, including that the determination was made at the complainant's request.
-At the complainant's request, the Title IX Coordinator will also notify the respondent in writing, including that the complainant asked the School not to investigate.
+At the complainant's request, the Title IX Coordinator will also notify the respondent in writing, including that the complainant or will also notify the respondent in writing, including that the complainant or will also notify the respondent in writing, including that the complainant or will also notify the respondent in writing, including that the complainant or will also notify the respondent in writing, including that the complainant or will also notify the respondent in writing, including that the complainant or will also not to investigate.